do-me/kceo_glossary/docs/period_identifier.md

 ## 1 Definition

-Temporal [Reference](../reference) in the for of a label or code that identifies a period.
+Temporal [Reference](../reference) in the for of a label or code that identifies a [Period](../period).

 ### Notes
-- period identifiers are the temporal equivalent of geographic identifiers as specified in ISO 19912
+- [Period](../period) identifiers are the temporal equivalent of geographic identifiers as specified in ISO 19912

 ### Examples